DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 This is less apparent with larger populations (i.e. larger matrices).
 Again the specific function for is `random_matrix_generator()` in `src/matrix.py`.

-So for each $K_{ac}$ 250 simulations with random initial conditions are run and model statistics are calculated  as shown in Figure \ref{sparsity}.
+So for each $K_{ac}$ matrix 250 simulations with random initial conditions are run and model statistics are calculated as shown in Figure \ref{sparsity}.
 It is interesting to note that as we increase the density (number of non-zero entries) we can observe specific trends, like the Bray-Curtis distance increasing and then plateauing at near 0.2.
 We see a similar but nosier correlation between density and euclidean distance, although this may be explained by the fact that Bray-Curtis was designed specifically to compare the diversity of populations while euclidean is a generic measure of distance.
-It may be that despite the increasing density ultimately less than half of all possible QS interactions are present and this results in certain populations largely growing or shrinking over the course of the simulation.
+It may be that despite the increasing density, ultimately less than half of all possible QS interactions are present and this results in certain populations largely growing or shrinking over the course of the simulation.
 The growth rate and total abundance do not seem to obey obvious trends but this may be the result of "flattening" all of the information from each strain and looking at these statistics over all strains.

-Regardless it does appear that just the amount of QS interactions alone can strongly influence population trajectories, specifically how "different" the final population is from the original.
+Regardless, it does appear that just the amount of QS interactions alone can strongly influence population trajectories, specifically how "different" the final population is from the original.

 \FloatBarrier
 \begin{figure*}[h]